NVandenBossche/salesforce-iam-flows/README.md

 ### Step 2

-Create a private key and public certificate using openssl.
-Store the key as 'key.pem' and the certificate as 'server.crt' in the root of the Heroku Git repository corresponding to the app.
-[Refer this post to learn how to create ssl certificate using openssl](http://www.jitendrazaa.com/blog/salesforce/use-lightning-components-on-external-websites-lightning-out/)
+Create a private key and public X.509 certificate using openssl.

+#### Step 2.1

+Install openssl by following the [instructions](https://github.com/openssl/openssl#build-and-install) on its Github repository.

+### Step 2.2

+Run the following command in the shell of your choice (bash, zsh, Powershell, etc.).

+`openssl req -x509 -newkey rsa:2048 -keyout key.pem -out server.crt -days 365`

+This will create the private key in the file 'key.pem' and the public X.509 certificate in the file 'server.crt'.

 ### Step 3